knpuniversity/symfony2-rest/knpu/episode5/battle-resource.md

 # The Battle Resource

-WOW.
-Is it part 5 of the Symfony REST series already?
-Let's do this!

-And this is a special course for me.
-When I started into all this REST API stuff, there were tons of neat-sounding ideas and philosophies like hypermedia & HATEOAS.
+Yeeaaaa!
+Symfony REST - part 5!
+This course is *special* - we're going to de-mystify some magical-sounding ideas and buzzwords like hypermedia & HATEOAS.

-What a magical time.
-Defining these terms is easy... but putting them into practice?
-It was a Ryan disaster.
+Now, defining these terms is easy... but putting them into practice?
+For me, it was a Ryan disaster.

 Let's take those ideas on directly in this tutorial, and clear up what's hype, and what is actually an evil ploy to prevent your awesome API from being released.